pidtoo/identity_entity_resolution/slides/identity_entity_resolution/_posts/0000-1-1-03_badrecords.md

 Note:
-My point here isnt to suggest those things can be replaced, but rather if the Health System has to spend that kind of cash, why dont you ?
+My point here isnt to suggest those things can be replaced, but rather if the Health System has to spend that kind of cash, why dont you?

 ---